+Date Received

 Waste Site () Staging Area ()

-Staging Area ()
+Waste Site ()

-я

 YES NO N/A

 1. For Division Operation Projects, has a Minimum Criteria Determination Checklist been performed and copy attached? -

-2. Is the source commercial? -
+2. Is the source commercial?

 3. If commercial, has:

-Mining permit number been provided?
+Mining permit number been provided? j

 Copy of Mining Permit cover page submitted?

 Commercial Permit Number:

-4. If there is no permit number has the DENR Regional Engineer been notified? -
+4. If there is no permit number has the DENR Regional Engineer been notified?

 5. Has the Reclamation Plan been submitted?

 Has the Narrative been submitted?

 Has the Map been submitted?

 6. Are all required signatures on narrative and map?

 7. Does map include vicinity map?

 8. Has site inspection been made?

 Has the Property owner been invited?

 9. Are all questions satisfactorily answered on narrative? ¥

 10. Has the mandatory letter from the SHPO been attached & any required conditions addressed?

 YES NO N/A 11.
 If this is a waste site, has the type of debris and the amount of cover been addressed?
 12. Are Map Items Included?
-Name of designer and Level III-B E&SC/Stormwater Cert # included Name of Responsible Party Name of Property Owner North Arrow County Project No. Scale Date Prepared Date repaired 13.
+Name of designer and Level III-B E&SC/Stormwater Cert # included Name of Responsible Party Name of Property Owner North Arrow County Project No. - Scale Date Prepared Daverrepared 13.
 Has the Environmental Evaluation been submitted?
 Are wetlands present?
-Have blue line steams been delineated?
+1 Have blue line steams been delineated?
 Are buffer rules applicable?
 If yes, has diffuse flow been provided?
 Has a physical method of delineating buffers been described?
 Are applicable setbacks shown?
 Is site within 100-year floodplain?
 Has DEO reviewed the assessment?
 Has the Roadside Environmental Field Operations Engineer reviewed the plan?
-14. Are slope rates indicated? ļ ≥ 3:1 for Coastal Plain Borrow \geq 2:1 for Statewide Criteria 15.
+14. Are slope rates indicated? \geq 3:1 for Coastal Plain Borrow \geq 2:1 for Statewide Criteria 15.
 Will water remain in the pit?
 Is the current water table elevation indicated?
-Is the proposed depth of water in the pond indicated? is the proposed depth of water in the poind indicated?
+Is the proposed depth of water in the pond indicated?
 16. Will the excavation require temporary de-watering?
 Will excavation extend below the water table?
 If so and a buffer less than 400' has been proposed, has the Skaggs Method report been attached?
 Method for controlling and reducing turbidity to levels acceptable with Water Quality standards?
 If within 15 county CCPCUA region, is the responsible person listed?
 If within CCPCUA region are wells identified with GPS?
 If within CCPCUA region and pumping is required, are pump discharge coordinates indicated?
+If while COV region and pumping is required, are pump disentage coordinates indicated.
 17. Are haul roads shown in the plan?
-10 An angenetic and a solution of the second s 18.
-Are construction entrances shown and detailed on the plan?
+18. Are construction entrances shown and detailed on the plan?
 Is sight distance adequate where trucks will enter an existing roadway?
-19. Have temporary devices been checked for location and size? (size, surface area, spillway capacity) Has the method of maintenance for devices been described?
-20. Is the cross slope rate of temporary ditches, including de-watering excavation, indicated?(typ. \geq 2:1) 21.
-Is staged seeding, per acre of exposed erodible slope, provided for?
-Is the seed mixture indicated and is it acceptable?
+10 How townships have abarted for booting and singly (sing surface and setting) 19.
+Have temporary devices been checked for location and size? (size, surface area, spillway capacity) Has the method of maintenance for devices been described?
+20. Is the cross slope rate of temporary ditches, including de-watering excavation, indicated?(typ. ≥ 2 :1) 25776 me close slope rate of temporary ensures, meriding at matching excuration, indexed (typ) ≥ 4.17 21.
+Is staged seeding, per acre of exposed erodible slope, provided for? ls the seed mixture indicated and is it acceptable?
 Will the indicated mixture provide long term vegetative cover?
 22. Is maintenance of the site by the property owner, after final acceptance, accounted for?

 YES NO N/A

 23. Have submittals been signed?

 24. Have approval letters and approved plans been sent and distributed?

 Engineer - w/2copies

 Project Inspector - w/1 copy

 Division Engineer - w/l copy

 DENR Regional Engineer - w/1 copy

 Army Corps of Engineers - w/1 copy

 Environmental Officer - w/lcopy

 Roadside Environmental Field Ops.
 Engineer - w/1 copy

 Property Owner - w/1copy

-1